Haybu/spring-boot-actuator-rsocket-proxy/README.md

 You can view all mapped routes to actuator endpoints logged out setting `logging.level.io.agilehandy.actuator.rsocket.client` in your properties file.

-endpoint route format is: `baseRoot.endpointId.operation.[parameter-name *]`
-where baseRoot defaults to a value of `actuator`
+An endpoint route takes a form of: `baseRoot.endpointId.operation.[parameter-name *]` where the baseRoot defaults to a value of `actuator`

-for example:
+For example:
 *   to read a client health the route would look like `actuator.health.read`
 *   to read a client health by path name parameter, the route would look like: `actuator.health.read.name`.
 The parameter name and value would be passed via the request object.